 Celtics beat Warriors 116-100, take 2-1 lead in NBA Finals

-BOSTON (AP) - Jaylen Brown scored 27 points, Jayson Tatum added 26 and the Boston Celtics beat back another third-quarter onslaught by the Golden State Warriors in a 116-100 victory Wednesday night that gave them a 2-1 lead in the NBA Finals.
+Jaylen Brown scored 27 points, Jayson Tatum added 26 and the Celtics rode the energy of a raucous TD Garden crowd to beat back another third-quarter onslaught by Golden State in a 116-100 victory Wednesday night that gave them a 2-1 lead in the NBA Finals.

-Marcus Smart added 24 points and helped lead a defensive effort that held the Warriors to 11 points in the fourth quarter,
+Marcus Smart added 24 points and helped fuel a defensive effort that held the Warriors to 11 points in the fourth quarter — third-fewest in a finals game in the shot clock era.

+“Game 2, they brought the heat to us,” Smart said.
+“For us, that left a bad taste in our mouth because what we hang our hat on is effort on the defensive end and being a physical team.
+It definitely woke us up a little bit.”

+Tatum said the fact the Celtics didn’t hang their heads after the Warriors’ third-quarter flourish is something they didn’t always do in the regular season.

+“I think that’s when we are at our best when we respond to tough situations.
+We respond to teams going on runs and things like that,” he said.
+“I think we did that several times tonight.”

+Boston improved to 6-4 at home, compared to 8-3 on the road this postseason.
+The Celtics haven’t lost two straight games since the end of March.

 Stephen Curry led Golden State with 31 points and six 3-pointers.
 He had 15 points in a 33-25 third quarter by the Warriors but was hurt late in the fourth after Al Horford rolled into his leg on a loose ball.
-It was similar to a play during the regular season in which Smart dove into Curry’s legs while chasing a loose ball.
+Curry said it was similar to a play during the regular season in which Smart dove into Curry’s legs while chasing a loose ball but “not as bad.”

+“I got caught -- obviously in some pain, but I’ll be all right,” Curry said.
+“See how it feels tomorrow and get ready for Friday.”

 Game 4 is Friday in Boston.